UCRajkumar/ecSeg/README.md

 |  |  ...
 ```

-Set parameters in config.yaml under `meta_overlay`:
+Set parameters in config.yaml under `nuclei_fish`:

 ````
 inpath : path to folder containing images color_sensitivity : Sensitivity to FISH color.
 Value between 0 (most sensitive) and 255 (least sensitive) min_score : 0.95
 nms_threshold : Threshold to suppress oversegmentation.
-(Recommendation: Leave to default value.) scale_ratio : Ratio of how big the cells are to the image size.
-(For non-tissue images, use a scale ratio of 0.4)
+(Recommended value: 0.01)
+scale_ratio : Ratio of cell size to image size.
+(Recommended value: 0.4) nuclei_size_t : Size threshold for finding nuclei.
+Nuclei smaller than this value will be considered erroneous signals.
+Recommendation: cultured images, use 5000.
+For tissue use 500.
 ````

 #### Output

 1. **nuclei_fish.csv** - Each row represents a single nucleus.
 Column headers are as follows:
     1. “image_name” - Name of image
-    2. “nuclei center” - Center of each nuclei
+    2. “nuclei_center” - Center of each nuclei
-    3. “# of fish pixels (FISH_color)" - # of ecDNA based on DAPI only.
+    3. “#_FISH_pixels (FISH_color)" - # of FISH pixels inside nuclei
-    4. “# of nuclei pixels” - # of ecDNA based on that FISH color only.
+    4. “#_FISH_blobs (FISH_color)" - # of FISH connected components.
+    5. “#_DAPI_pixels” - # of DAPI pixels, i.e. size of nucleus.

 ## Bibtex
 ```